mixxxdj/manual/source/chapters/djing_with_mixxx.rst

    :figclass: pretty-figures

    Mixxx library - Recordings view

-.. versionadded:: 1.11
-   Allows to specify a custom recordings directory

 Mixxx can record your mix in various audio formats and quality settings.
 You can split your recordings, generate :term:`cue files <cue sheet>`, choose a custom